gmatte11/sudoku/README.md

 # sudoku
+A sudoku solver

-Mostly a project to explore C++20 ranges, coroutine, concepts...
+Mostly a project to explore C++20 ranges and concepts